Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 Now we relate the length of an RSA for $S$ to the cost of a covering trace for $S$, and thus to the length of a flip traversal.
-Since each sink $(s_x,s_y)$ is connected in $R$ to the root by a path of length $s_x+s_y$, traces can be regarded as generalized RSAs.
-In particular, we make the following observation. \begin{observation} Let $R$ be a covering trace for $S$ that contains no boxes, and let $A_{\sigma_1}$ be a shortest path tree in $R$ from the root to all sinks in $S$.
-Then $A_{\sigma_1}$ is an RSA for $S$.\noproof \end{observation} If $\sigma_1$ contains no flips that change bends, the corresponding trace $R$ has no boxes.
-Then, $R$ contains an RSA $A_{\sigma_1}$ with $2|A_{\sigma_1}| \leq \text{cost}(R)$, by Observation~\ref{obs_arborescence_in_trace}.
-The next lemma shows that, due to the size of~$\beta$, there is always a shortest covering trace for $S$ that does not contain any boxes. \ShoLong{ See the full version for the proof. }{} \begin{lemma} Let $\sigma_1$ be a flip traversal of $S$.
-Then there exists a covering trace $R$ for $S$ in the $\beta n \times \beta n$ grid such that $R$ does not contain a box and such that $\text{cost}(R) \leq |\sigma_1|$. \end{lemma} { There exists at least one trace of cost at most $|\sigma_1|$, namely the trace of $\sigma_1$.
+Since each sink is connected in~$R$ to the root by an $x$- and $y$-monotone path, traces can be regarded as generalized RSAs.
+In particular, we make the following observation.

+\begin{observation} Let $R$ be a covering trace for $S$ that contains no boxes, and let $A_{\tau}$ be a shortest path tree in~$R$ from the root to all sinks in~$S$.
+Then $A_{\tau}$ is an RSA for~$S$.\noproof \end{observation}

+If $\tau$ contains no flips that change bends, the corresponding trace $R$ has no boxes.
+Then, $R$ contains an RSA $A_{\tau}$ with $2|A_{\tau}| \leq \text{cost}(R)$, by Observation~\ref{obs_arborescence_in_trace}.
+The next lemma shows that, due to the fact that~$\beta$ is even, there is always a shortest covering trace for $S$ that does not contain any boxes.

+\begin{lemma} Let $\tau$ be a flip traversal of~$S$.
+Then there exists a covering trace $R$ for $S$ such that $R$ does not contain a box and such that $\text{cost}(R) \leq |\tau|$. \end{lemma} To prove the lemma, we investigate the structure of minimal covering traces.
+There exists at least one trace of cost at most $|\tau|$, namely the trace of $\tau$.
 Let $\mathcal{R}_1$ be the set of all covering traces for $S$ that have minimum cost.
-If $\mathcal{R}_1$ contains a trace without boxes, we are done.
-Otherwise, every covering trace in $\mathcal{R}_1$ contains at least one box.

 Let $\mathcal{R}_2 \subseteq \mathcal{R}_1$ be those covering traces among $\mathcal{R}_1$ that contain the minimum number of boxes.
+If $\mathcal{R}_2$ contains a trace without boxes, we are done, as every covering trace in $\mathcal{R}_2$ fulfills the requirements of Lemma~\ref{lem:eliminate_chain_phase}.
+We show that this is actually the case by assuming, for the sake of contradiction, that every covering trace in $\mathcal{R}_2$ contains at least one box.

-Let $Q \in \mathcal{R}_2$, and let $B$ be a \emph{maximal} box in $Q$, i.e., $Q$ has no other box whose lower left corner has both $x$- and $y$-coordinate at least as large as the lower left corner of $B$.
-We investigate the structure of $Q$.
-Note that the property of being a trace is invariant under mirroring the plane along the line $x = y$; in particular, the choice of $B$ in $Q$ as a maximal box remains valid.
+Let $R \in \mathcal{R}_2$ and suppose that~$R$ contains a box.
+Let $B$ be a \emph{maximal} box in~$R$, i.e., $R$ has no other box whose lower left corner has both $x$- and $y$-coordinate at least as large as the lower left corner of~$B$.
+In order to prove Lemma~\ref{lem:eliminate_chain_phase}, we need several lemmata on traces of minimum cost.